iposho/iposho/README.md

 <p>I'm a frontend developer with 8+ years of experience.
 Currently based in Yerevan, Armenia 🇦🇲.</p>

-<p>I began my journey with the basics of HTML and CSS, starting as a front-end coder.
-Progressing through the study of JQuery and vanilla JavaScript, I elevated my skills to the level of a full-fledged front-end developer.
-This led me to engage in projects involving TypeScript, React, and occasionally Node.js.</p>
+<p>I started my journey with the basics of HTML and CSS as a front-end coder.
+As I progressed through learning jQuery and vanilla JavaScript, I developed my skills to become a full-fledged front-end developer.
+This led me to work on projects using TypeScript, React, and occasionally Node.js.</p>

-<p>Beyond my development experience, I also possess hands-on experience working with individuals, leading both teams and projects with the resulting implications: creating development plans, recruitment and onboarding, training, and more.</p>
+<p>In addition to my technical expertise, I have hands-on experience leading teams and managing projects.
+This includes creating development plans, recruiting and onboarding, training, and more.</p>

-<p>I am most comfortable working in dynamic startups and small companies.
-I strive for the opportunity to effect positive changes without unnecessary bureaucracy and to achieve tangible results within short timeframes.
-My aptitude for establishing order and organizing processes, combined with hiring experience and inherent charisma paired with a great sense of humor enable me to effectively influence the work environment.</p>
+<p>I thrive in dynamic startups and small companies, where I can drive positive change without unnecessary bureaucracy and achieve tangible results in short timeframes.
+My ability to establish order, organize processes, combined with hiring experience and natural charisma (and a good sense of humor) allows me to effectively influence and improve work environments.</p>

 <br/>